ironbar/luxai/reports/02_Data_Understanding.md

 <!--- It is allowed in this challenge?
 If so write it here ideas of how to find
 it and if people have already posted it on the forum describe it. --->

+I find very unlikely that using external data could be useful on this competition.

 ## Describe data

 <!---Describe the data that has been acquired, including the format of the data,